-Indreni children’s charity is a non-profit organization registered in Ireland, Switzerland and Nepal with partner charities Sahayata in Germany and Friends of Indreni in California.
+Indreni children’s charity is a non-profit organization registered in Ireland, Switzerland and Nepal with partner charities Sahayata in Germany, a Bleistift FOR EVERYONE in Germany (www.ableistift.de) and Friends of Indreni in California.
 Ram hari Khadka and some the Neplaese staff who run our operations on the ground in Kathmandu have come from similar backgrounds to many of the children now in our care and in turn wish to dedicate their lives to helping others.
 They themselves are a shining example of how children can come through an organization like Indreni and positively effect change in their society.
 Their example is far reaching and has inspired a group of Individuals across the globe to help them help the children and grow Indreni to help as many children as possible in their quest to improve their society for the good of all.

 Indreni has supporters from all over the world and we would particularly like to thank the great support of our partners in Indreni Ireland, Christina of Indreni Switzerland, Maria and her great team at Friends of Indreni in the US, Adelheid Scheider and Sahayata in Germany and the great support we receive from Help for Hope.
 Thank you all and the many other great supporters we have that are making such a real difference to the lives of these children.
 We are particularly proud to be able to say that 100% of your donations continue to go directly to the charity and its projects on the ground in Nepal.

 In Nepalese society the main problem lies not in just poverty but lack of education and awareness.

 Education plays a vital role in developing an individual, society and the Nation as a whole.
 The social problems existing in Nepal are largely because most of the citizens are unable to send their children to school due to extreme poverty.
 Yet they are poor because they have no education and awareness for what improvement a better education may bring.